nolwazihlophe/nolwazihlophe.github.io/README.md

-I have a great passion for capacity building, which contributes to the development of agile and innovative financial systems.
+I have a great passion for capacity building, which, I believe, contributes to the development of innovative, inclusive and stable financial systems.
 My research interests include financial regulation and supervision, financial innovation and financial inclusion.

 <dl>